MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/deploy-report-viewer-web-part.md

 ## Remove the solution

-Although SharePoint Central Administration provides solution retraction, you do not need to retract the **ReportViewerWebPart.wsp** file unless you are systematically troubleshooting an installation or patch deployment problem.
+Although SharePoint Central Administration provides solution retraction, you don't need to retract the **ReportViewerWebPart.wsp** file unless you're systematically troubleshooting an installation or patch deployment problem.

 1. In SharePoint Central Administration, in **System Settings**, select **Manage farm solutions**.